Were you looking for our FAQ for TimberTop Adventures at Dominion Park?

 Do I need to have a booking prior to arrival at the ranch?

 Yes, we require that all customers book in advance of arrival.
 Same day advanced bookings are entirely possible – subject to availability.
-We recommend booking as much in advance as possible because there is a very limited tours during the winter season.
+We recommend booking as much in advance as possible because there is a very limited tours during the winter and spring season.
 Bookings can be completed online 24 hours per day or by phone during office hours at 506-657-6060 or toll-free at 1-833-657-6060.

 What should I wear for my TimberTop Zip Tour experience?